varabyte/kotter/README.md

 }
 ```

-There's actually a shortcut for cases like the above, since they're pretty common: `runUntilInputEntered`.
+Above, we've indicated that we want to close the section when the user presses _ENTER_.
+Since this is actually a fairly
-Using it, we can slightly simplify the above example, typing fewer characters for identical behavior:
+common case, Kotter provides `runUntilInputEntered` for your convenience.
+Using it, we can simplify the above example a
+bit, typing fewer characters for identical behavior and expressing clearer intention:

 ```kotlin
 var name = ""